Can I sponsor my family member for a U.S. Green Card?

 - If your spouse is living abroad, you can apply for a K-3 visa.
 For more information, please click here.

 Immigration law is a confusing and convoluted area of law.
-Immigration to the United States can change your life and the lives of your loved ones.
+US Immigration Law can change your life and the lives of your loved ones.
 If you have any questions or concerns regarding your family immigration options, please feel free to contact our experienced Los Angeles immigration and visa attorneys.
 We can help you achieve your immigration goals starting today!

 Family Preference Immigrant Visas (Limited Annual Number)